Regrets? She's had a few, Lewinsky says of Clinton scandal

 Lewinsky added, "I, myself, deeply regret what happened between me and President Clinton.
 Let me say it again: I. Myself.
 Deeply.
 Regret.
 What.
 Happened."

-The affair led to Clinton being impeached by the House of Representatives in 1999.
+The affair led to Clinton's being impeached by the House of Representatives in 1999.
 The Senate acquitted him and Clinton completed his second term in 2001.

 Lewinsky dropped from sight after the scandal.
 She got a master's degree in social psychology from the London School of Economics and has lived in Los Angeles, New York and Portland, Oregon.